davisshaver/tech-docs/roles/frontend-engineer.md

 - 3-5+ years experience doing what you love — frontend development.
 - Opinionated about JavaScript architecture.
 - Portfolio demonstrating high attention to detail.
+- Be capable of adapting to ever changing landscape of front-end web.

 **Preferred Qualifications:**
 - Strong sense of aesthetic a plus.